mderie/GreenWitch2/README.md

 - Review the default path for config file & lgo files
 - Implement OUT Combobox filtering on used devices
 - Reload midi devices on each device combobox openning ?
-- Enhance the log content : introduce log level and put it in config
+- Enhance the log content : introduce log level and put it in config [OK]
 - Enhance the log content : put the milli seconds
 - Support hex in formula/filter ?